thangchung/clean-code-dotnet/README.md

 </details>

 <details>
-  <summary><b>Don't use flags as function parameters</b></summary>
+  <summary><b>Avoid flags in method parameters</b></summary>

-Flags tell your user that this function does more than one thing.
-Functions should do one thing.
-Split out your functions if they are following different code paths based on a boolean.
+A flag indicates that the method has more than one responsibility.
+It is best if the method only has a single responsibility.
+Split the method into two if a boolean parameter adds multiple responsibilities to the method.

 **Bad:**